 Alaskan Marine Arctic Conservation Action Plan for the Chukchi and Beaufort Seas

 The Arctic marine environment of Alaska is home to many species of ecological and cultural importance, including polar bears, bowhead whales, seals, seabirds, and fish.
 Climate change-related threats to the region include habitat and species loss, changes in community structure, habitat alteration, and the resulting effects on indigenous communities and the economy.
-Melting sea ice is of primary concern as its disappearance will lead to increased development and expansion of commercial fisheries, energy exploration and production, and transportation lanes, which may in turn increase the risk of oil spills, ship strikes, and habitat degradation or destruction.
-The Alaska chapter of The Nature Conservancy recognized the need to develop a CAP to guide the chapter’s response to these threats; this plan covers coastal, nearshore, and marine environments of the Chukchi and Beaufort Seas within the Exclusive Economic Zone of the State of Alaska.
+Melting sea ice is of primary concern as its disappearance will lead to increased development and expansion of commercial fisheries, energy exploration and production, and transportation lanes, which may, in turn, increase the risk of oil spills, ship strikes, and habitat degradation or destruction.
+The Alaska chapter of The Nature Conservancy developed a plan to guide the chapter’s response to these threats.
+The plan covers coastal, nearshore, and marine environments of the Chukchi and Beaufort Seas within the Exclusive Economic Zone of the State of Alaska.

-An expert advisory panel and stakeholder input were used to provide guidance for the development of the CAP, which identifies conservation targets, stressors, and strategies.
+An expert advisory panel and stakeholder input were used to provide guidance for the development of the plan, which identifies conservation targets, stressors, and strategies.
 Six conservation targets were chosen: